Menu

 How to Become a Doctor: Postgraduate Medicine

-With the exception of Monash, this degree will take 4 years to complete.
+This postgraduate degree will take 4 years to complete.
 With a 3-year undergraduate degree, this would amount to 7 years in total as a minimum until you graduate.
 If you add in a year for internship/registration, and this amounts to 8 years until you are a registered doctor in Australia.

 I do know some people who completed their undergraduate degree in 2 years, which shaved a year off their 7 years in total to complete an undergraduate degree + postgraduate medicine.
 This is extremely rare though and whether you can do this depends on the university you complete your undergraduate degree with, so make sure to read our comprehensive guide on Australian Medical Schools if you’d like to learn more about this.
 There is NO way to shorten the 4-year MD however!